onflow/flow/docs/content/dapp-development/mainnet-deployment.md

 ### Smart Contract Review

-To ensure that Flow Mainnet works well for everyone in the early days, all smart contracts being deployed will be reviewed by the Flow team.
+To ensure that Flow Mainnet works well for everyone in the early days, all smart contracts being deployed will be reviewed.
 The aim of the review process is to attempt to discover any issues that may affect your users or the operation of the network before your application is live.

 **To submit your contract for review, use this: [Contract Review Submission Form](https://flowsolutionseng.zendesk.com/hc/en-us/requests/new?ticket_form_id=360001936012&tc_360045236671=b5ba92954c2f2692b56099fe653ac92d35c1e6e6)**